Physical Therapy (DPT)

 Doctor of Physical Therapy (DPT)

-The Doctor of Physical Therapy (DPT) degree requires the following course sequence after admission to the professional program:
+After admission, the Doctor of Physical Therapy (DPT) degree requires the following course sequence to complete the professional degree:

 |PT 600||Human Anatomy I*||3 hrs|